Skip to main content

 Make an Impact in Milwaukee

-Since 2009, Teach For America corps members have been working alongside other community organizations to change the status quo of education in this mid-sized city stretching along Lake Michigan.
+Since 2009, Teach For America corps members have worked alongside other community organizations to change the status quo of education in this mid-sized city stretching along Lake Michigan.

-As a corps member, you’ll have the opportunity to work in a public school district that serves more than 75,000 students.
+As a corps member, you’ll be able to work in a public school district serving more than 75,000 students.
 Teach For America corps members also teach in charter and voucher schools.